 Why bake from scratch when cake mixes make it so easy and cheap, you ask?
 Well, for starters, they aren’t necessarily simpler: You have to go out and buy a mix, and you wind up needing to measure oil and water and crack eggs anyway.

-My partner and his 6-year-old granddaughter favor the Lightning Cake recipe from the blog Choosing Voluntary Simplicity.
+My partner and his granddaughter favor a Lightning Cake recipe they found on a website.
 It takes mere minutes to stir up and uses things most households have on hand.

 While the version they use is no longer online, similar recipes are available.

 Some people call this foodie fad “soaked oats” because that’s what you get: oats marinated in some kind of liquid for at least five or six hours, usually augmented with flavorings, protein powder or yogurt.